 Magnetic North runs a comprehensive Artist and Project Development programme

 It provides paid opportunities for established and emergent artists from all disciplines both to develop their practice and to explore ideas for new work.
 All participants are paid a fee, and we actively encourage applications from Deaf and disabled artists and BAME artists.

 Click on the links below to find out more about the individual parts of the programme.
-Sign up for our Artist and Project Development mailing list using the panel on the right.
+Sign up for our Artist and Project Development mailing list to receive information about opportunities.